 28-UNIT APARTMENT COMPLEX

 The Harbor View Apartments is a 28-unit complex in the “Canal” area of San Rafael.
 There are 3-3BR apartments and 25-2BR units.
-Overall, the building is in average condition and in need of remodeling and upgrading.
+Overall, the building is in average condition and would benefit from remodeling and upgrading.
 Current rents are significantly below market rates.
 13 of the units have deed-restricted rents.

 The building was built in 1961 with a garden courtyard design around a central swimming pool.
 There is covered parking along one side of the building providing one space per tenant.
 The building has two water heaters and a common laundry room.
 Gas-fired wall heaters provide the heating and kitchens feature a gas stove.